French invasion of Russia: German invasion

 Academics have drawn parallels between the French invasion of Russia and Operation Barbarossa, the German invasion of 1941.
 David Stahel writes:

 Historical comparisons reveal that many fundamental points that denote Hitler's failure in 1941 were actually foreshadowed in past campaigns.
 The most obvious example is Napoleon's ill-fated invasion of Russia in 1812.
 The German High Command's inability to grasp some of the essential hallmarks of this military calamity highlights another angle of their flawed conceptualization and planning in anticipation of Operation Barbarossa.
 Like Hitler, Napoleon was the conqueror of Europe and foresaw his war on Russia as the key to forcing England to make terms.
 Napoleon invaded with the intention of ending the war in a short campaign centred on a decisive battle in western Russia.
 As the Russians withdrew, Napoleon's supply lines grew and his strength was in decline from week to week.
 The poor roads and harsh environment took a deadly toll on both horses and men, while politically Russia's oppressed serfs remained, for the most part, loyal to the aristocracy.
 Worse still, while Napoleon defeated the Russian Army at Smolensk and Borodino, it did not produce a decisive result for the French and each time left Napoleon with the dilemma of either retreating or pushing deeper into Russia.
 Neither was really an acceptable option, the retreat politically and the advance militarily, but in each instance, Napoleon opted for the latter.
-In doing so the French emperor outdid even Hitler and successfully took the Russian capital in September 1812, but it counted for little when the Russians simply refused to acknowledge defeat and prepared to fight on through the winter.
+In doing so the French emperor outdid even Hitler and successfully took Moscow in September 1812, but it counted for little when the Russians simply refused to acknowledge defeat and prepared to fight on through the winter.
 By the time Napoleon left Moscow to begin his infamous retreat, the Russian campaign was doomed.

 The invasion by Germany was called the Great Patriotic War by the Soviet government, to evoke comparisons with the victory by Alexander I over Napoleon's invading army.
 In addition, the Germans, like the French, took solace from the notion they had been defeated by the Russian winter, rather than the Russians themselves or their own mistakes.